ppreet/ChatBot/README.txt

             - If the DarkSky API returns a response, but it is either incomplete or lacking No other error is accounted for.

+B. Computing Rain Probability:
-B. The spec does not tell us where the equality lies in the "Computing Rain Probability" section intervals.
+    The spec does not tell us where the equality lies in the "Computing Rain Probability" section intervals.
 I have arbitrarily assigned equality on the lower side.
 In other words, the intervals are: [0.0, 0.1), [0.1, 0.5), [0.5, 0.9), [0.9, inf).

+C. Caching:
+    Both the Google Geocoding and the DarkSky APIs have been cached.
+This means that once a particular request has been made, the result will be cached.
+Although this makes the program faster, it has the side effect that the weather will not be updated if you make a duplicate query.
+This will persist even across sessions.